Day trips from Madrid: Top 10 places to visit in one day

 Bus: €4 to €15 (1 hour)

-Toledo is a beautiful ancient city at the top of a hill on the banks of the Tagus River.
+Toledo is a beautiful choice for day trips from Madrid on the banks of the Tagus River.
 Must-sees in Toledo include the Toledo Cathedral, an impressive 13th-century High Gothic cathedral.
 You should also take the time to see the Alcazar fortress, which overlooks the city, as well as the Greco Museum.
 For lunch, you will be able to discover traditional Castile-La Mancha cuisine.

 2. Segovia

-Segovia is a city found in the autonomous community of Castile and Leon in Spain and is about 42 miles from Madrid.
+Segovia is a city found in the autonomous community of Castile and Leon in Spain and is one of the best day trips from Madrid.
 UNESCO declared this old city a World Heritage Site in 1985 for its multitude of historic structures that include those of Jewish origin.

 2.1.
 How to Get to Segovia From Madrid